Cat's Claw Herbs

 Even though herbs aren’t considered medications, they can still be powerful, so it’s essential to be mindful of potential side effects.
 There aren’t many human studies on cat’s claw, but it has been used therapeutically for thousands of years.

 Generally, cat’s claw appears safe, and symptoms are rare.
-The most commonly reported side effects are related to gastrointestinal symptoms like nausea, diarrhea, and stomach pain.
+The most commonly reported21 side effects are related to gastrointestinal symptoms like nausea, diarrhea, and stomach pain.
 Headaches and dizziness have also been reported.
 However, this usually happens only if you take large amounts over the recommended dosage.

 There are conditions or times where you should avoid taking cat’s claw, including: